What is neutering?

-Also known as desexing, or castration, neutering is the removal of the testes in the male cat, rendering him infertile.
+Also known as desexing, or castration, neutering is the removal of the testes in the male cat, which renders him infertile.

 How much does it cost to neuter a cat?

-It is generally cheaper to neuter a male than spay a female, as the operation itself is much simpler with no invasive surgery required.
-I recently phoned 5 veterinary practices and prices ranged from $100 to $189, with the average cost being $140.75
+It costs less to neuter a male than spay a female, as the procedure is less complicated and invasive.
+I recently phoned five veterinary practices, and prices ranged from $100 to $189, with the average cost being $140.75

-Sometimes animal shelters will have a day where they perform spaying and neutering at a greatly reduced rate, so if cost is a factor, try your local shelters, they may have plans to run such a day in the near future, or speak to your veterinarian, most are willing to discuss payment options.
+Sometimes animal shelters will have a day where they perform spaying and neutering at a significantly reduced rate, so if the price is a factor, try your local shelters, they may have plans to run such a day, or speak to your veterinarian, most are willing to discuss payment options.

 What age should my cat be neutered?

 Vets can neuter cats from 8-10 weeks of age.
-It should definitely be done before your cat is 6 months, as some cats can become sexually active as early as this.
+It should be performed before the cat is six months, as some cats can become sexually active as early 3 – 4 months of age.

 As with any anesthetic, fasting is necessary the night before.
-Your veterinarian will give you instructions but it is generally advised to remove food the evening before the operation and water the morning of the operation.
+Your veterinarian will give you instructions, but it is generally advised to remove food the evening before the operation and water the morning of the surgery.

-Many veterinarians recommend performing a pre-op blood panel a few days prior to surgery to check the overall health of your cat.
-It is a very good idea to have this done.
+Many veterinarians recommend performing a pre-op blood panel a few days before surgery to check the overall health of your cat.

 You will need to book your cat into the vet ahead of the surgery.